The Paul & Daisy Soros Fellowships for New Americans program uses three primary criteria for selection of Fellows:

 The program seeks to create "a level playing field" for the consideration of applicants from different backgrounds, in different fields, at different stages in their educational development, and of different ages.
 Because New Americans and their families have had very different immigration experiences, we take those differences into account in assessing applicants' success in meeting the selection criteria.

-We always look at applicants holistically and have never had a preferred GPA or test score range.
-That’s because we know, with or without a pandemic, that our applicants may be facing, or have faced, major challenges or structural inequities that prevent them from getting the grades and scores they want.
-We’re interested in applicants who do the most with what they have, challenge themselves, and work hard to overcome obstacles.
+The program looks at applicants holistically and has never had a preferred GPA or test score range.
+The program is interested in applicants who do the most with what they have, challenge themselves, and work hard to overcome obstacles.